 I grasp every opportunity to make interesting, thought-provoking content at the intersections of intercultural political history and the arts.

 I have extensive experience in live radio, audio documentary production, and podcasting, developing strong communication, creative, and technical AV skills.
-I am now a Producer at PODMASTERS, and freelance for the likes of The Guardian, working on topical political podcasts, Oh God, What Now? (formerly Remainiacs), The Bunker, Inside Briefing with the Institute for Government, Politics Weekly America, and Today in Focus.
+I am currently Client Relations Manager at Intelligence Squared, the world’s leading forum for live discussion and debates, and freelance for the likes of The Guardian on podcasts as Politics Weekly America.
+For two years, I was a Producer at PODMASTERS, working on topical political podcasts, Oh God, What Now? (formerly Remainiacs), The Bunker, and Inside Briefing with the Institute for Government.
 Beyond content creation, these roles demand strong marketing and social media skills.
 I also presented on The Bunker and The Culture Bunker, offering my unique perspective on international politics, and stories missed by the headlines or Westminster-centric media.
 Beyond content creation, these roles also demand strong marketing and social media skills.

 I use audio and narrative storytelling to deconstruct seemingly ‘simple’ sociopolitical issues, and platform alternative, marginalised perspectives.

 Drawing on my experiences as a second-generation migrant, I presented an episode of BBC Radio 4’s Four Thought (September 2020) on modern Yugoslav diasporic identity, later selected for BBC Radio 4’s Pick of the Week and featured on BBC Radio Shropshire.